jonaskello/virtual-pinball/README.md

     * CON: Custom playfield glass.
     * CON: Need to cover the edges of the screen (black borders on the side).

+See [this page](http://mjrnet.org/pinscape/BuildGuideV2/BuildGuide.php?sid=playfieldTV) for more discussion about these options.

 ### Backglass Screen

 * Static image displayed from front so input lag or viewing angle is not that important.